The Watch Conundrum

-A nice strong box that is easy to open and a good first impression earns the Vincero an honest 7/10.
+A minimalist box that is easy to open and a good first impression earns the Vincero an honest 5/10.
 Nothing spectacular, but gets the job done.

 The casing is 42mm wide and 10mm thick, while the crown is neatly placed at 3 o’clock.
 On the back you will notice Vincero’s trademark motos: “Live your legacy” and “Veni Vidi Vici”.
-The Italian marble in the middle is a very nice touch and this kind of sets it apart from similarly priced competitors.
+The Italian marble in the middle is a very nice touch but completely unnecessary.

 The casing is made from stainless steel and sports Sapphire coated scratch resistant glass.
 After approximately 6 months of heavy every day use, there has not been a single scratch on the casing.
 That is a job well done there.
 And that’s exactly where the positives end.
 Brace yourselves.